 A guide to writing your masters dissertation

-Everyone tends to have a different system for completing projects, but such a large scale project as a Masters dissertation is not something that can be written in a few days; however, with an early start, good organisation, constant reading, and good notes, the process of actually sitting down and writing the beast will not be too painful.
-In this article, we have outlined the ultimate pieces of advice so that you can ace your Master's dissertation and reach that finish line.
+Everyone tends to have a different system for completing projects, but such a large scale project as a masters dissertation is not something that can be written in a few days.
+However, with an early start, good organisation, constant reading, and good notes, the process of actually sitting down and writing the beast will not be too painful.
+In this article, we have outlined the ultimate pieces of advice so that you can ace your masters dissertation and reach that finish line.

-1. Know the purpose of the Master’s dissertation
+1. Know the purpose of the masters dissertation

-The master’s thesis is almost always at or near the conclusion of a course of study and so allows you a chance to work on some aspect of coursework that you would like to pursue further.
-The Master’s thesis is broadly understood as a demonstration of independent work and often, but not always, serves as a preparatory stage for doctoral work.
+The masters thesis is almost always at or near the conclusion of a course of study and so allows you a chance to work on some aspect of coursework that you would like to pursue further.
+The masters thesis is broadly understood as a demonstration of independent work and often, but not always, serves as a preparatory stage for doctoral work.

 2. Begin early

-3. Selecting a Topic
+3. Selecting a topic

 Supervisors can be influential, for good or ill, in this area as well, but you will want to have at least some general idea, and it will likely have been drawn from something encountered in your coursework.
-If you are at a complete loss, however, I recommend gathering up a half-dozen or so recent academic articles in your area that interest you.
+If you are at a complete loss, however, we recommend gathering up a half-dozen or so recent academic articles in your area that interest you.
 They should be as recent as possible because this indicates what people are talking about currently.
-Surely after finishing these something will stand out that you can talk out with an advisor.
+Hopefully, after finishing these something will stand out that you can talk out with an advisor.

 4. Always be reading

-5. Build bibliography
+5. Build your bibliography

-It is crucial in this process that you develop exceptionally amazing note-taking and bibliography building skills.
+It is crucial in this reading process that you develop exceptionally amazing note-taking and bibliography building skills.
 Little can be more agonising to the process of writing a thesis than not being able to recall or find some vital piece of information that would make a point you need but has been lost.
 Or worse, that you remember it wrong.
-There are several programs available to make this process easier.
+There are several programmes available to make this process easier.
 Find one and stick with it.

-The truth is a master’s thesis can be many things, but one thing all good submissions will have in common is a stellar level of organisation.
+The truth is a masters thesis can be many things, but one thing all good submissions will have in common is a stellar level of organisation.
 Taking selective notes and organising these within your bibliography can be wildly helpful later down the road, even though you may only use one or two references from a work in the end.

-6. Writing the Thesis
+6. Writing the thesis

 We strongly recommend building your dissertation slowly, a page a day, over time.
 It can also help to write out notes as well as long extended discussion.
 Anything that comes to mind as you read.
 Do not hold on to everything, words are cheap.
 Some of what you write will be great, some complete dross.
 Know the difference and keep or discard accordingly.
-Not a day should go by, in the end, without something having been written each day.
+Not a day should go by, in the end, without something having been written.

-7. Maintain your Health
+7. Maintain your health